ugumba/homey-panasonic-comfort-cloud-alt/README.md

 The credentials must be provided in the app settings.
 It is recommended that you create distinct credentials for Homey.
 Credentials are created with the official PCC app (Android/iPhone), and must be granted permission to control your device(s).

-You should disable the original app, if you've been using it (otherwise it's likely to keep causing your credentials to be blocked).
+You should disable the original app, otherwise it's likely to keep causing your credentials to be blocked.
 If your credentials are currently blocked, they won't work any better in my app.
 You might have to wait up to 24 hours before the block lifts, or you can create new credentials.

 If/when the original app is fixed, you should make sure only one of the apps is enabled at any one time.
 Otherwise they will compete to apply settings to your devices, resulting in much more traffic to the servers.

+Note that any flows using the original app must be updated - and there may be missing functionality in my app (I've not added any custom flow cards at all).
+You may want to duplicate your existing flows and keep the originals disabled (as a backup), in case you want to switch back.

+(Specifically, I've not yet been able to use [Device Capabilities](https://homey.app/en-us/app/nl.qluster-it.DeviceCapabilities/Device-Capabilities/) to control e.g. "operation mode" or "eco mode", which [I could](https://community.homey.app/t/error-panasonic-comfort-cloud-app/65935/31?u=robert_schmidt) with the original app.)

 # Credits